DanielGunna/Computer-Architecture-Organization/README.md

 # Computer-Architeture-Organization
-Some assignments and exercises developed as  coursework for Computer Architecture and Organization II - @PUC-Minas
+Some assignments and exercises developed as  coursework for Computer Architecture and Organization II and  III disciplines - @PUC-Minas